ablanco1950/OCRFromScratch_Chars74K_SpanishLicensePlate/README.md

 Operative:

-Create the model using keras CNN, by running:
+Create the model using keras CNN by running:

 OCRfromScratchKerasCNN_Chars74k_SpanishLicensePlate.py